BBG Zero Equipment: My Workout Program For Women Everywhere

 You don’t need ANY gym equipment to do this program, and it features 34 weeks of workouts you can do anywhere, anytime.

 It's perfect if you don’t want to work out in a gym or set up a gym with equipment at home — the workouts require minimal space so you can do them inside your home, in an outdoor space or even at a park.
 This program includes Bootcamp workouts, which I love because they really remind me of my early days of being a personal trainer — I trained women outdoors and we did bootcamps that showed you don’t need equipment to get results!

 BBG Zero Equipment combines high-intensity bodyweight training with exercises that use just your bodyweight as resistance.
 It also has Express workouts for when you feel time poor — it’s designed to be flexible so it fits in with YOUR routine.

 What is BBG Zero Equipment?

 BBG Zero Equipment is my new, full-body training program designed to be done at home or in any available outdoor space.
 You can access the program in the SWEAT app, which you can use on iPhones or Android phones, as well as on Apple Watch.

-It is a 16-week program, and because I want women of any fitness level to be able to do BBG Zero Equipment, the program also includes four Beginner weeks of low-impact training, using bodyweight as resistance.
+It is a 34-week program, and because I want women of any fitness level to be able to do BBG Zero Equipment, the program also includes four Beginner weeks of low-impact training, using bodyweight as resistance.